MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/get-started.md

 - The application has been built and deployed to Azure.
 Using the web application URL output from the `azd up` command, you can browse to the fully functional app.

 > [!NOTE]
-> * If you modify code, run `azd up` without the --template flag.
-Else, your code will be overwritten if you say yes when prompted.
+> * You can call `azd up` as many times as you like to both provision and deploy your solution, but you only need to provide the `--template` parameter the first time you call it to get the code locally.
+Subsequent `azd up` calls do not require the template parameter.
+If you do provide the parameter, all your local source code will be overwritten if you agree to overwrite when prompted.
-> * If you need a new environment, run `azd env new` to create a new one.
+> * You can always create a new environment with `azd env new`.

 ### Clean up resources